Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/6_regex.md

   ],
 ```

-## Find all occurances of the pattern
+## Find all occurrences of the pattern

 Finding all non-overlapping occurrences of a given pattern in a string.